DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 333.16174.

-of relicensure.
+preceding the date of relicensure.

-(e) Satisfies 1 of the following requirements:
+(e) Provides proof, as directed by the department, verifying 1 of the following

-score approved by the board under R 338.605 in the 2 years immediately preceding the
+(i) Re-takes and passes the examination under R 338.605 in the 2 years immediately

 preceding the application for relicensure.